Biodiversity Input-Output for Supply Chain & OPerations Evaluation

 BioScope has been developed by PRé Sustainability, Arcadis and CODE, commissioned by Platform BEE (Biodiversity, Ecosystems and Economy); a collaboration between IUCN NL and VNO-NCW financed by the Dutch ministry of economic affairs.

-Disclaimer: This tool gives an approximation of the biodiversity impact resulting from the supply chain of the commodities purchased by businesses.
-The use of country level data on economic activities and their impacts means that the confidence of the outcome is limited.
+Disclaimer: This tool gives an approximation of the biodiversity impact resulting from the commodities purchased or from investments made by businesses and financial institutions.
+The use of country level data on economic activities and their impacts mean that the confidence of the outcome is limited.
 For a complete impact assessment, subsequent steps will always remain necessary.
 The results of this tool are meant for internal purposes only and cannot be used for public communication.